 The information that youth can share on the Internet is boundless.
-As the “Selfie Stick” generation, the youth of today have a global communications network which is unsurpassed in its ability to reach every corner of the planet.
-But technology, the Internet and social media has its down side.
+As the “Selfie Stick” generation, the youth of today have a global communications network that is unsurpassed in its ability to reach every corner of the planet.
+But technology, the Internet and social media have its downside.
 Social media is having an influencing effect on troubled youth, and is it a causation factor in the rise of suicide among teens.

-As a connected society, the social media has taken a stranglehold on today’s youth.
+As a connected society, social media has taken a stranglehold on today’s youth.
 The “Selfie Stick” generation’s reality has been captured by social media.
 But does social media incite suicide among young adults?
-According to an article by the American Journal of Public Health, there is increasing evidence that social media and the Internet can influence suicide-related behavior in young adults.
-Many of the social media platforms such as Facebook, Twitter, Myspace and Google+ have transformed traditional face-to-face communication among young adults to interactive sharing communications.
+According to an article in the American Journal of Public Health, there is increasing evidence that social media and the Internet can influence suicide-related behavior in young adults.
+Many social media platforms such as Facebook, Twitter, Myspace and Google+ have transformed traditional face-to-face communication among young adults into interactive sharing communications.

-When supervised and in moderation, social media and Internet communications can be an excellent mode for teen to connect to and socially relate to their peers.
-As an ideal way to express themselves it assists the teen in developing a confident, self-awareness that can build their self-esteem and social values.
+When supervised and in moderation, social media and Internet communications can be an excellent mode for a teen to connect to and socially relate to their peers.
+As an ideal way to express themselves, it assists the teen in developing confidence, and self-awareness that can build their self-esteem and social values.
 On the other hand, when hostile cyberbullies and Internet Flamers harass and harangue the teen Internet user, their self-value is diminished and can in severe cases lead to mental depression and suicidal tendencies.

 The relationship between the Internet and social media’s correlation to teenage suicide is still a debatable topic.
-Only by recognizing the signs and taking it seriously, and working with teachers, parents and the student’s themselves will social media and its relationship to teen suicide rates lessened
+Only by recognizing the signs and taking them seriously, and working with teachers, parents and the students themselves will social media and its relationship to teen suicide rates lessened